wallnerryan/pxdocs-backup/content/use-px-backup/backup-stateful-applications/cassandra.md

 ## Background

-Cassandra is resilient to node failures.
-However, Cassandra backups are still necessary to recover from following scenarios:
+On its own, Cassandra is resilient to node failures.
+However, you still need Cassandra backups to recover from the following scenarios:

 * Unauthorized deletions
 * Major failure’s that require a rebuild your entire cluster